Connaker/portfolio/content/sections/about/about.md

 Welcome, Welcome Welcome!

-I am a senior engineer of sorts with over ten years of experience in the world of Information Technology.
-I have dabbled in many different fields of work, including but not limited to networking, systems administration, and desktop administration.

-Currently I am a Site Realiability Engineer utilizing cloud technologies, CI/CD pipelines, Information as Code and Scripting.
-I specialize in Amazon Web Services where I hold a AWS SysOps Administration certification.
+As a seasoned engineer with over a decade of experience in Information Technology, I've had the opportunity to explore a diverse range of fields, including networking, systems administration, desktop support, and cloud management.
+My current focus is on Site Reliability Engineering, where I leverage cloud technologies, CI/CD pipelines, Infrastructure as Code, and scripting to ensure smooth and reliable operations.
+I'm particularly passionate about Amazon Web Services, where I hold an AWS SysOps Administrator certification.

-Aside from all the technical jargon above I am also an avid reader across various genres with a particular soft spot for Sci-Fi and Supernatural, a gamer who has explored countless worlds across multiple platforms over the decades and taking on the challenge achievement of fatherhood to two teenage daughters.
+Beyond the technical landscape, I'm an avid reader with a love for Sci-Fi and Supernatural genres, and a dedicated gamer who has journeyed through countless worlds across various platforms.
+My most rewarding adventure, however, is fatherhood to two teenage daughters, a role that brings both joy and new challenges every day.